 - Seek opportunities to reduce the environmental and social impact of our developments throughout construction and their operational life, and embed opportunities to enhance the surrounding environment and communities

 - This policy is informed and supported by ‘Our Approach to ESG’, which can be found later in this document.

 - The Board has responsibility for approving this policy and we have a board level appointee with accountability for sustainability.

 - Our ESG strategy is routinely discussed at our staff meetings.

 - This policy is included alongside our employee handbook, tenant handbook and procurement policy to inform our key partners, consultants, contractors, tenants and staff of our commitments.

 How we monitor and report against this policy

 - We undertake annual GRESB Assessments which involves independent monitoring and reporting against our ESG Policy, commitments and performance, and also allows us to benchmark against our peers.

-- As a signatory of the UN Principles for Responsible Investment, we are required to annually report against our approach to ESG and our performance.
+- As a signatory of the UN Principles of Responsible Investing, we are required to annually report externally against our approach to ESG and our performance.

 - We report against this policy and to our clients through our Company’s Board Papers and Annual Reports.